About the UofL Sustainability Council

 UofL's Sustainability Council of faculty, staff and students formed in 2008 to provide oversight and direction, coordinate activities and recommend policies.

-The Sustainability Council has active committees focused on:
+The Sustainability Council has four main committees open to all:

 3. Education & Research